-Within 30 days of the effective date of this Decision, PG&E, SCE and SDG&E shall jointly file a Tier 1 AL incorporating the ELRP terms and conditions.
+Within 30 days of the effective date of this Decision, PG&E, SCE and SDG&E shall jointly file a Tier 1 AL incorporating the ELRP terms and conditions for Group A. For incorporating the ELRP terms and conditions for Group B, IOUs shall jointly file a Tier 1 AL within 60 days of this Decision.
 Limited deviations to accommodate IOU-specific implementations due to IT and billing systems are permitted.
-The filing shall include details necessary to implement the ELRP guidelines set forth above and address various aspects of ELRP pilot design, including enrollment, event notification and customer acknowledgment, ILR measurement, and settlement.
+The filings shall include details necessary to implement the ELRP guidelines set forth above and address various aspects of ELRP pilot design and processes, including enrollment, the process to update enrollment related program parameters, ELRP event notification and customer acknowledgment, ILR measurement, and settlement.